kallaballa/FractalDive/README.md

 ## Core algorithm

-The program naturally spends most of the time in the mandelbrot fraktal rendering algorithm so that's where i put most of the work.
+The program naturally spends most of the time in the mandelbrot fractal rendering algorithm so that's where i put most of the work.
 I found that there are many apects to consider in order to get cross-platform and high performance code with C++ only.
 I will outline the most important considerations and optimizations using the following code snippets.

 ## Code